inlavigo/gg_value/README.md

 # GgValue - A simple value representation for Dart

-GgValue represents a value in the memory of a dart application alongside with the following features:
+GgValue represents a value in the memory together with useful features like efficient observing, string conversion etc.

+## Features

-- A stream that provides updates on the value.
+- GgValue offers a `stream` that provides updates on the value.
-- A mechanism preventing many updates on multiple changes of the value.
+- A anti `spam` mechanism preventing many updates on multiple changes.
-- A custom transform function keeping the value in the desired range.
+- A custom `transform` function keeping the value in the desired range.
-- A custom compare function, making sure only changes are delivered.
+- A custom `compare` function, making sure only changes are delivered.
-- A custom toString function to convert the value into a string
+- A custom `stringify` function to convert the value into a string.
-- A custom parse function converting strings into value
+- A custom `parse` function converting strings into value.

 ## Usage